Internet-of-People/mips/new/mip_process_and_guidelines.md

 There are three types of MIP:

-- A **Standards MIP** describes any change that affects most or all Mercury implementations, such as a change to the network protocol, a shared schema, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Mercury.
+- A **Standards** MIP describes any change that affects most or all Mercury implementations, such as a change to the network protocol, a shared schema, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Mercury.
 Furthermore Standards MIPs can be broken down into the following categories.
 Standards MIPs consist of three parts, a design document, implementation, and finally if warranted an update to the [formal specification].
   - **Core** - includes improvements around...
   - **Networking** - includes improvements around...
   - **Protocol** - includes improvements around client-server and server-server protocols
   - **Schema** - API-level standard schemas for shared structured data (ex. profiles/relationships).
-- An **Informational MIP** describes an Mercury design issue, or provides general guidelines or information to the Mercury community, but does not propose a new feature.
+- An **Informational** MIP describes an Mercury design issue, or provides general guidelines or information to the Mercury community, but does not propose a new feature.
 Informational MIPs do not necessarily represent Mercury community consensus or a recommendation, so users and implementers are free to ignore Informational MIPs or follow their advice.
-- A **Process MIP** describes a process surrounding Mercury or proposes a change to (or an event in) a process.
+- A **Process** MIP describes a process surrounding Mercury or proposes a change to (or an event in) a process.
 Process MIPs are like Standards MIPs but apply to areas other than the Mercury protocol itself.
 They may propose an implementation, but not to Mercury's codebase; they often require community consensus; unlike Informational MIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Mercury development.

 It is highly recommended that a single MIP contain a single key proposal or new idea.
-The more focused the MIP, the more successful it tends to be.
+The more focused the MIP, the more successful it is likely to be.
 A change to one client doesn't require an MIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.

 An MIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.